-In addition, it is evident from the questionnaire responses that there is considerable ro-ro traffic passing through Turkish ports, particularly in the Sea of Marmara region connecting the Istanbul area with other parts of Turkey.
+In addition, it is evident from the questionnaire responses that there is considerable ro-ro traffic passing through Turkish ports, particularly in the Sea of Marmara region connecting the Istanbul area with other parts of Turkey and beyond.
 There is also noticeable activity at Black Sea and Mediterranean ports, although this is on a much smaller scale.
+Such ro-ro provision offers a good example of the way in which difficulties associated with long distance road transport can be addressed based on a sophisticated and well-planned seaway solution (SUTRANET, 2007).
 No attempt has been made to assess the importance of ferry activity in North America.